chrisgrieser/shimmering-focus/README.md

 **Minimalistic**
 - removes as much clutter as possible — intended for use with keyboard shortcuts and/or the command palette (access the settings via `cmd + ,`).
 - statusbar and headerbar are visible when hovering
-- You can re-enable the header bar and the ribbons (the thin vertical bars to the far left/right) by using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
+- You can permanently re-enable the title bar, header bar, and ribbons (the thin vertical bars to the far left/right) by using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).

 <img src="https://user-images.githubusercontent.com/73286100/131692972-e523f2d4-40c7-452c-83ac-a7f2fbd546ae.gif" alt="headerbar visible on hover" width=50% height=50%>